If you’re looking for the perfect ‘how to spend 3 days in Vancouver itinerary’ you’ve come to the right place!

 Located at the northwestern edge of downtown Vancouver, it is easily accessible from the centre of everything.

-Starting at the corner of Denman Street and West Georgia you’ll hit the path that will take you nearly 6 miles from end to end.
+Stanley Park starts at the corner of Denman Street and West Georgia.
+From here you’ll hit the path that will take you nearly 6 miles from end to end.

 Hit up a bike rental shop and grab some wheels to take you along the paths or take in the views on foot.